 3. Conflicting Stakeholder Interests

-- Challenge: Balancing the needs and expectations of diverse stakeholders can complicate decision-making.
+Balancing the needs and expectations of different stakeholders can complicate decision-making.

 4. Risk and Uncertainty